Mezcal Head: Reception

 Alternative Press ranked Mezcal Head at numbers 39 and 90 on its "90 Greatest Albums of the '90s" and "Top 99 of '85–'95" lists respectively.
 It was also ranked at number 265 on Spin's "The 300 Best Albums of the Past 30 Years (1985–2014)" list.
 Pitchfork ranked the album at number 10 on its list of "The 50 Best Shoegaze Albums of All Time" in 2016.

 Track listing

 More information

 The UK CD has "Mickey" and "Dragging It Under" printed on the CD as tracks 4 and 6.
 The US CD has "Harry and Maggie (Dragging It Under)" printed on the CD as track 6.
 The US promo is identical to the official release except that it has the word "PROMOTIONAL" printed on the CD.
 The Japanese edition comes with a biography and lyrics.

 The tracks "Duel" and "Last Train to Satansville" were featured in the Sega Saturn, Sony PlayStation and 3DO versions of the game Road Rash.

-"Duel" was featured on the 2008 video game Burnout Paradise.
+"Duel" was featured in the 1994 video game Road Rash and in the 2008 video game Burnout Paradise.
 "Mezcal" is censored from the song's album listing in the game due to connotations with alcoholic beverages.